 After years of hard fought and protracted litigation, the parties reached a class-wide settlement.
 One of the four certified class representatives—of the original 15 putative representatives—was Holly Marsh, whom I represented.
 I was recently able to catch up with Ms. March about the case and here is what she said.

 “I was worried about trying to be a class representative in a class action.
 I had no idea what any of that meant.
 I was scared to death, but I wanted to do something about what I thought was going on at the time and in the end, I’m glad I did.
 The entire process was not scary and overly dramatic like in the movies.
 Thanks to you and your firm, even though other firms were in charge of managing the case, I always felt prepared for every stage because you were always there to answer any question I ever had.”

 All Cases Are Different

 The pepper case was unique and individual past results are not a guarantee for future results.
 Similarly, all consumer protection cases are unique and require time and attention from a qualified attorney licensed in your jurisdiction.
 The above is for informational purposes only and is not meant to form or imply the existence of an attorney client relationship.
 All links are current as of the writing of this article but we are not responsible for ensuring that the links remain active and up to date.

-However, if you do feel that you are the victim of something we’ve written about, please contact our office to schedule a free consultation.
+However, if you do feel that you are the victim of something we’ve written about, please contact the Firm to schedule a free consultation.